-Since the Covid pandemic we have had a decrease in numbers of applications and successful recruitment for teacher and support staff, together with a decrease in retention.
+Ofsted Inspection in April 2024 states that 'Every pupil is treated as a unique individual whose needs and interest are well understood.
+Consequently, they thrive.'

+Our high expectations and ambition in the delivery of our curriculum ensure that senior leaders and teaching staff know the standards of education in their pathway or areas of responsibility intimately and are equipped to delivery the curriculum with confidence, expertise and passion.

 During the last three years we have seen a decrease in those employed with effective SEN experience and a rise in those joining us from mainstream schools with no SEN experience.
 This has led to a continual need for core CPD, improved and robust Quality Assurance and an increased offer of recruitment for ITT students and ECT's to ensure robust quality of teaching.

-Last academic year saw an improved retention of teachers and a successful ITT student embarking on their ECT year, which has promoted collaborative practice across school and within each department to ensure that best practice is modelled, shared and embedded across school.
+Staff's professional development is a high priority providing an extensive range of training available to ensure that staff are fully equipped to meet the complex needs of our pupils.
+Last academic year saw an improved retention of teachers and two successful ITT student's embarking on their ECT year with us, which has promoted collaborative practice across school and within each department to ensure that best practice is modelled, shared and embedded across school.
+This academic year we continue to support 1 ITT student.
+We are reviewing our recruitment processes to ensure that it is up to date, enhances who we are and what we do, appeals to a wider audience and attracts the right candidates.

-Subject leaders for most subjects demonstrate robust effectiveness shown in deep dives and learning walks, understanding what needs to be improved as identified in their action plans.

-Senior and middle leaders support teachers to carefully plan the curriculum for their classes from Early Years through to KS5, ensuring it is sequenced, personalised, reflects EHCP targets, and enables pupils to leave with the cultural capital, knowledge and skills that they require for future learning and adulthood.
+Senior and Subject leaders demonstrate robust effectiveness shown in deep dives and learning walks, in understanding what needs to be improved as identified in their action plans.
+They continually review and develop their curriculum intent and implementation from EYFS to Post 16, ensuring that it is sequenced, personalised, reflects the EHCP and therapy targets, and enables pupils to leave with the cultural capital, knowledge and skills that they require for future learning and adulthood.
 Preparation for Adulthood is at the heart of our curriculum.